 \subsection{Extreme teleconnection pattern}

 Hayashi spectra associated with heatwaves in Scandinavia, computed with the CESM model, show a clear local, low-frequency, low wave-number peak (See Figure~\ref{fig:HayashiEastward}).
-There are two questions that arise immediately: \begin{itemize} \item What is the real-space pattern that corresponds to this peak? \item Does the teleconnection pattern have a counterpart in the the observational record \end{itemize} The chief quantities of interest are 500 hPa geopotential height (500GPH) and the 2 meter temperature (T2M).The 500GPH is a convenient quantity to analyse the large scale circulation in the troposphere where the effects of the topography are minor (\citet{Blackmon76}).
+There are two questions that arise immediately: \begin{itemize} \item What is the real-space pattern that corresponds to this peak? \item Does the teleconnection pattern have a counterpart in the the observational record \end{itemize} The chief quantities of interest are 500 hPa geopotential height (500GPH) and the 2 meter temperature (T2M).The 500GPH is a convenient quantity to analyse the large scale circulation in the troposphere where the effects of the topography are minor \citet{Blackmon76}.

-To answer the first question we compute composite maps (see equation~\eqref{laggedcomposite}) of 500GPH and T2M on Figure~\ref{fig:Scandinavia2018} conditioned to the $T = 30$ day long heatwaves of Scandinavia of threshold $a = 3.5 K$ (containing 65 events).
+To answer the first question we compute composite maps (see equation~\eqref{laggedcomposite}) of 500GPH and T2M on Figure~\ref{fig:Scandinavia2018} conditioned to the $T = 30$ day long heatwaves of Scandinavia of threshold $a = 3.5 K$ (containing 65 events). {The choice of the threshold is motivated by the comparisons with the actual event which was observed in reanalysis that will be commented on below}.
 We observe a tripole-like structure, which consists of an Arctic cyclonic anomaly surrounded by three anti-cyclonic anomalies, over Scandinavia, Chukotka and North-East Canada.
 The cyclonic anomaly extends to Greenland and Siberia, and it is associated with negative temperature anomalies.
-This teleconnection pattern indeed corresponds to the local maximum in the low-frequency low-wavenumber branch of the Hayashi spectrum (Figure~\ref{fig:HEPeak},~\ref{fig:HayashiEastward}).
+This teleconnection pattern indeed corresponds to the local maximum in the low-frequency low-wavenumber branch of the Hayashi spectrum (Figure~\ref{fig:HEPeak}).